Pigs crammed together in a tiny cage in factory farming

 The vast amount of grain feed required for meat production is also a significant cause of deforestation, habitat loss and species extinction.

-Until the lives of animals are made a priority, we can follow a more compassionate diet by refining our food choices, reducing our meat, dairy and egg consumption and ultimately opt for a plant-based diet - the most animal-friendly diet of them all.
+Until the lives of animals are made a priority, we can follow a more compassionate diet by refining our food choices, reducing our meat, fish, dairy and egg consumption and ultimately opt for a plant-based diet – the most animal-friendly diet of them all.
 The more we become aware of how similar farmed animals are to our more ‘favoured’ animals, the more we are able to make the connection and make better conscious food choices.

 Read more about: Animal Welfare and Nutrition.

-Please help with a Donation
+Please help with a donation

 With your contribution, we can continue to prevent animal suffering.